PriyanshuDangi/ticketify/docs/api-spec.md

 ### POST /api/tickets/confirm

 **Description**: Confirm blockchain transaction and add to Google Calendar.
+This endpoint verifies the ticket belongs to the requesting user, stores the transaction hash, and adds the buyer to the Google Calendar event.

 **Authentication**: Required